 Protecting environmental values is a guiding principle of this project.
-Of the full 201 kilometres of land-based trail, only 22 kilometres of new trail will be created.
+Of the full land-based trail, less than 22 kilometres of new trail will be created.
 Extensive environmental assessments will be undertaken to ensure this is done appropriately.

 Will people be able to camp along the Murray River Adventure Trail?

 There are many locations where people can camp along the Trail or closely connected to it.
 Free self-selected dispersed camping is permitted in many areas along the Murray River.
 There are also some designated camping areas and caravan parks.
 No new camping facilities will be created as part of this project.